tidalcycles/tidal-doc/docs/getting-started/editor/Atom.md

 ![atom logo](atomlogo.svg)

 ---
-**UPDATE - Dec 15:** The Atom Editor has sunset, see the official [Sunsetting Atom](https://github.blog/2022-06-08-sunsetting-atom/) page.
-Tidal is adopting the new [Pulsar editor](https://pulsar-edit.dev/).
-The timeline to have Pulsar ready with the Tidalcycles package is the end of 2022.
-Until then, new Tidal users can use Pulsar and install the Tidal package manually or select one of the other editors.
+**UPDATE - Jan 1, 2023:** The Atom Editor has sunset, see the official [Sunsetting Atom](https://github.blog/2022-06-08-sunsetting-atom/) page.
+Tidal has adopted [Pulsar](https://pulsar-edit.dev/).
+Tidalcycles is integrated with the Pulsar Package Manager, which supports installation and updating the tidal plugin from within Pulsar.
+(There is no longer a need for manual plugin install.)

 See the documentation on [how to use Tidal with Pulsar](https://tidalcycles.org/docs/getting-started/editor/Pulsar/).

-Note: Tidal users who have a working Atom editor configured with the Tidalcycles package can continue to use it. *However, the Atom package manager is no longer available to install or update the Tidal package and no further updates to Atom will be available.* Tidal users are encouraged to migrate to Pulsar.
+*Note:* Tidal users who have a working Atom editor configured with the Tidalcycles package can continue to use it. *However, the Atom package manager is no longer available to install or update the Tidal package and no further updates to Atom will be available.* Tidal users are encouraged to migrate to Pulsar.

 ---

-If you have a requirement to use Atom:
+If you still have a requirement to use Atom:

 - [Atom GitHub](https://github.com/atom/atom)
 - [Atom Final Release - download](https://github.com/atom/atom/releases/tag/v1.63.1)